Testaccio Food Tour With The Roman Guy: Enjoy Hidden Gourmet Gems On A Scenic Walk

 The Italian food here does not even do the real stuff justice.
 My husband always jokes that the only reason I make the pilgrimage to Italy every year is so I can eat for six weeks straight.
 And, every time I come home, without fail, I have to wear Yoga pants and sweats for a few weeks until I lose my pasta pounds.

-Being the huge foodie that I am, and my pasta obsession, this year we decided to book a food tour with the Roman Guy.
+Being the huge foodie that I am, and my pasta obsession, this year we decided to book a walking food tour of Rome with the Roman Guy.
 And, it did not disappoint!

 The Roman Guy Testaccio Market Food Tour was easily one of my favorite parts of our trip to Italy this year.
 The food expert from The Roman Guy was absolutely amazing, and she took us to all the Testaccio hot-spots, and was so kind and knowledgeable!
 Not only did our guide know everything there is to possibly know about pasta, but she also gave us some amazing tidbits about the Italian culture surrounding the food we were eating.

 The 3.5-hour tour flew by, and my wine glass was never empty!
 Any tour that includes wine is always a hit with me.
 We stopped at 7 different “tasting stops” and then had lunch at a restaurant that was literally built into the side of a hill.

 Our Testaccio Food Tour kicked off a traditional Italian breakfast and yummy croissants.
 Sidenote, those croissants you get at your coffee drive-thru on your way to work do not hold a candle to the real thing!